NETWAYS/foreman-training/provisioning/02_configuration.md

 Click it and in the dialog on the "Association" tab move the entry for CentOS to the "Selected Items".
 Click on "Submit".

-### Associate the operating system with the Partition table "Kickstart default", Installation media "CentOS mirror", select the Templates and set parameter "enable-puppetlabs-puppet5-repo" to "true"
+### Associate the operating system with the Partition table "Kickstart default", Installation media "CentOS mirror", select the Templates and set boolean parameter "enable-puppetlabs-puppet6-repo" to "true"

 Navigate to "Hosts > Operating systems" and search the CentOS entry.
-Click it and in the dialog on the "Partition table" tab select "Kickstart default", on the tab "Installation media" select "CentOS mirror", on the "Templates" tab select the templates associated earlier and on the "Parameters" tab add the parameter "enable-puppetlabs-puppet5-repo" with value "true".
+Click it and in the dialog on the "Partition table" tab select "Kickstart default", on the tab "Installation media" select "CentOS mirror" (which differs between 7 and 8, so choose the one matching), on the "Templates" tab select the templates associated earlier and on the "Parameters" tab add the parameter "enable-puppetlabs-puppet6-repo" as "boolean" with value "true".
 Click on "Submit".